-The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) of the natural gas compressor station proposed by Northern Border Pipeline Company (Northern Border) in the above referenced docket.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) for the Princeton Lateral Project proposed by Northern Border Pipeline Company (Northern Border) in the above referenced docket.
 Northern Border requests authorization to construct pipeline facilities to transport natural gas from Northern Border's existing pipeline system in Bureau County, Illinois to an interconnection with Central Illinois Light Company d/b/a/AmerenCILCO (CILCO) near Princeton, Illinois.

 Affected landowners and parties with environmental concerns may be granted intervenor status upon showing good cause by stating that they have a clear and direct interest in this proceeding which would not be adequately represented by any other parties.
 You do not need intervenor status to have your comments considered.

 Additional information about the project is available from the Commission's Office of External Affairs, at (866) 208-FERC or on the FERC Web site (http://www.ferc.gov) using the eLibrary link.
 Click on the eLibrary link, click on “General Search” and enter the docket number excluding the last three digits in the Docket Number field (i.e., CP10-468).
 Be sure you have selected an appropriate date range.
 For assistance, please contact FERC Online Support at FercOnlineSupport@ferc.gov or toll free at (866) 208-3676, or for TTY, contact (202) 502-8659.
 The eLibrary link also provides access to the texts of formal documents issued by the Commission, such as orders, notices, and rulemakings.